therickys93/university-code/README.md

 I study at Università degli Studi di Milano <br />
 <br />
 List of all the content: <br />
-- architetturaI -> make a project with the Logisim software
+- architetturaI -> make a project with the Logisim software <br />
+- programmazione -> files made during an exam in java